Deutsch-Österreichisches Feingefühl

-DÖF (Deutsch-Österreichisches Feingefühl), (German-Austrian sensitivity), was a 1980s Austrian-German Neue Deutsche Welle pop band, best known for their 1983 single "Codo".
+DÖF (Deutsch-Österreichisches Feingefühl), (German-Austrian sensitivity), was a 1980s Austrian-German Neue Deutsche Welle pop band, best known for their 1983 single "Codo … düse im Sauseschritt".

 History

 It consisted of the Austrian comedians Joesi Prokopetz and Manfred O. "Fredi" Tauchen, and the German new wave music artists Annette Humpe and Inga Humpe.
 DÖF released only a few songs, which were a mixture of Standard German and Viennese dialect.

 Of it the most well-known are on the 1983 LP "DÖF", which sold over 500,000 copies in the German linguistic region.

-The band's singles were "Codo", "Taxi" (both 1983), and "Uh-uh-uh mir bleibt die Luft weg" (1984).
+The band's singles were "Codo … düse im Sauseschritt", "Taxi" (both 1983), and "Uh-uh-uh mir bleibt die Luft weg" (1984).
 After only a few years, the band members went their own ways.